 JR: Spastic hypertonia and movement disorders: Pathophysiology, clinical presentation, and quantification.
 PM R 2009;1:827–833.

 VL: Rehabilitation in practice: Spasticity management.
 Clin Rehabil 2010;24:293–304.

 Pathologic changes in the central nervous system often create a constellation of symptoms or signs that encompass both positive and negative components.
 Weakness and loss of dexterity, the most commonly encountered negative phenomena, are relatively easy to define.
 Other negative signs include atrophy, fatigability, and loss of selective motor control.
 The positive components are more complex, with diverse pathophysiologic mechanisms.
 Observable phenomena include increased resistance to passive stretch, muscle–tendon hyperreflexia, clonus, co-contraction of synergistic muscle groups, and spontaneous flexor–extensor spasms.
 Spasticity is only one of these features, namely, a velocity-dependent increase in resistance to passive range of motion (ROM).
 Collectively, all of the positive signs can be called “muscle overactivity,” with the qualification that abnormal pathology extends beyond the muscle itself.
 Frequently, and perhaps unfortunately, the term spasticity is often applied to the entire collection of signs.
 Given this common practice, spasticity and muscle overactivity are used somewhat interchangeably for remainder of this chapter.

 The causes of spasticity are heterogeneous.
-This syndrome is usually seen in conditions that involve damage to the portion of the brain or spinal cord ...
+This syndrome is usually seen in conditions that involve damage to the portion of the brain ...